The unPhone: an ESP32 with sugar and a cherry on top for the IoT

 - IR LEDs for surreptitiously switching the cafe TV off

-- an accelerometer and compass
+- an accelerometer

 - an SD card reader